Jolanrensen/docProcessorGradlePlugin/README.md

     processors(
             IncludeDocProcessorKt.INCLUDE_DOC_PROCESSOR, // The @include processor
             IncludeFileDocProcessorKt.INCLUDE_FILE_DOC_PROCESSOR, // The @includeFile processor
-            IncludeArgDocProcessorKt.INCLUDE_ARG_DOC_PROCESSOR, // The @arg and @includeArg processor CommentDocProcessorKt.COMMENT_DOC_PROCESSOR, // The @comment processor
+            IncludeArgDocProcessorKt.ARG_DOC_PROCESSOR, // The @setArg and @getArg processor CommentDocProcessorKt.COMMENT_DOC_PROCESSOR, // The @comment processor
             SampleDocProcessorKt.SAMPLE_DOC_PROCESSOR, // The @sample and @sampleNoComments processor

             "com.example.plugin.ExampleDocProcessor", // A custom processor if you have one, see below )

     // Optional.
-Send specific arguments to processors. arguments[IncludeArgDocProcessorKt.INCLUDE_ARG_DOC_PROCESSOR] = false
+Send specific arguments to processors. arguments[IncludeArgDocProcessorKt.ARG_DOC_PROCESSOR] = false

     // Optional dependencies for this task.
 These dependencies can introduce custom processors. dependencies {
         plugin "com.example:plugin:SOME_VERSION"